Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Empirical application in experimental economics

-The \cite{AndreoniSamuelson(06)} experiment is a natural application for the methods we developed in this paper for three reasons.
-First, since each subject plays the twice-played prisoners' dilemma many times under several randomly assigned payoff structures, the experiment has a panel structure.
-Second, the sequential nature of the games leaves open the possibility that past assignments impact future actions as participants learn about the structure of the game over time; in other words, there may exist dynamic causal effects that could bias standard methods for estimating causal effects from panel experiments.
-Finally, the authors analyzed the experimental data using regression models with unit-level fixed effects, which we showed may be biased in the presence of dynamic causal effects in Section \ref{section:estimation-linear}.
+This panel experiment is a natural application of our methods.
+The sequential nature of the experiment raises the possibility that past assignments may impact future actions as participants learn about the structure of the game over time.
+For example, random variation in the payoff structure may induce players to explore the strategy space.
+Additionally, the authors originally analyzed the experiment using regression models with unit-level fixed effects, which may be biased in the presence of dynamic causal effects even if the potential outcomes are linear as discussed in Section \ref{section:estimation-linear}.

-In our notation, the outcome of interest $Y$ is an indicator that equals one whenever the participant cooperated in period one of the stage game, $N = 110$, and $T = 20$.
-The assignment $W$ is binary and equals one whenever the assigned value $\lambda$ is greater than $0.6$, meaning that the payoffs are more concentrated in period two than period one of the stage game.
-For a given pair of subjects, the assignment mechanism is Bernoulli with probability $p = 5/11$ for treatment and $p=6/11$ for control.
-Table \ref{tab: summary statistics} summarizes the observed assignments and observed outcomes in the experiment.

-One potential complication that may arise from the subjects playing against each other in the stage game is possible spillovers across units.
+In our analysis, the outcome of interest $Y$ is an indicator that equals one whenever the participant cooperated in period one of the stage game, $N = 110$, and $T = 20$.
+The assignment $W \in \mathcal{W} = \{0,1\}$ is binary and equals one whenever the assigned value $\lambda$ is greater than $0.6$, meaning that the payoffs are more concentrated in period two than period one of the stage game.
+We binarize the assignment in this manner to keep its cardinality (and therefore the number of possible assignment paths) manageable, while continuing to test the authors' core prediction on cooperative behavior.
+For a given pair of subjects, the assignment mechanism is Bernoulli with probability $p = 5/11$ for treatment and $p=6/11$ for control.\footnote{One potential complication that may arise from the subjects playing against each other in the stage game is possible spillovers or interference across units.
 The impact of such spillovers is, however, unlikely to be substantial as the matches are anonymous, and no players play each other more than once.
-Following \cite{AndreoniSamuelson(06)}, we, therefore, ignore this concern in our analysis.
-In Appendix \ref{section: additional empirical results}, we report additional results in which the outcome of interest $Y$ is a player's total payoff in the stage game.
+We ignore this concern in our analysis.} Table \ref{tab: summary statistics} summarizes the observed assignments and observed outcomes in the experiment.